 Cloud hosting is a network of virtual servers which pull their computing resource from an underlying network of different physical servers.
 The user can tap into this network to use the service as much as the actual needs of the website.
 And that would be depending on their needs and requirement at any up and downstage accordingly.
 Now let’s find out what the difference between the cloud server and dedicated server

 How does it work?

 Many examples are there to explain how cloud hosting works.
 Normally it is in the form of public and private cloud.
-In Public cloud, cloud hosting is based on the single-server model.
+In the public cloud, cloud hosting is based on the single-server model.
 An example you have a single server that contains all of your website files, data, images, and blogs and more.
 When a user visits on your website this data normally served up from that single server.
 But when suddenly the traffic increases on your website that a single server goes down.
-And then the website pulls their actual requirement from the virtual servers which contain the copy of all the data of your website.
+And then the website pulls their actual requirement from the virtual servers which contain a copy of all the data of your website.

 - Availability: Always uptime or always available to give their best service with the help of their working networks.

 - Scalability: Cloud server has high scalability to increase or decrease resources like RAM, CPU, Computing cores and memory storage.
 And as per your workload to boost up your website performance.

 - Safety and Security: The company ensure the safety of data through dedicated 24/7 IT support, encrypted solutions, firewalls, and backup platform.